-Turn the heat to medium low and allow the milk to warm for 2 minutes before stirring.
-Do not allow the milk to boil; you just want to warm it up.
+Turn the heat to medium-low and allow the milk to warm for 2 minutes before stirring.
+Please do not allow the milk to boil; you want to warm it up.

-Add sugar to the milk, stir, and allow to dissolve over the heat, about 3 minutes.
+Add sugar to the milk, stir, and allow to dissolve over the heat for about 3 minutes.
 Remove from heat.